- 1 Map for this guide

 Old Montreal feels distinctly European, and for a good reason – it was built by the French back in 1642, on the site of the region’s oldest fur trading post.
 You’ll hear a mix of English and French, both official local languages while walking the cobblestone streets.
 The bilingual nature of this Canadian province only adds to the impression of being “across the pond” as you explore the winding laneways of Old Montreal.

 While it is so easy to step back in time, you’ll be catapulted back to the present when you turn a corner.
 Old Montreal is not just a tourist district out of a fairytale – it is a living and breathing part of Quebec’s biggest city.

 A ferris wheel takes visitors high up in the air for panoramic views over the old town and river on the water’s edge.
 During the colder months, a large ice skating rink provides fun for people of all ages.
 In the summer, the waterfront is transformed into festival grounds and a lively urban beach.
 Some of Montreal’s best upscale nightlife, cafes, and spas also call this part of town their home.

-Old Montreal harbors several hotels, mostly mid-and upper range establishments.
-For guests wishing to stay in another part of town, it is easy to access Old Montreal via subway.
+Old Montreal harbors several hotels, mostly mid-and upper-range establishments.
+For guests wishing to stay in another part of town, it is easy to access Old Montreal via the subway.
 Two stations are bordering Old Montreal: Place-d’Armes, a stone’s throw from the famous Notre-Dame Basilica and Champ-de-Mars, a short walk from the City Hall and Bonsecours Market.

 Submitted by Marguerite Bravay from Berlin & Around